al-nf/wreck/README.md

 # The WRECK paper airplane launcher
 Manual joystick controls pitch and yaw of turret.
 PIR motion sensor indicates whether target is present, by flashing the LED.
+TODO: fetch additional jumper wires, PIR sensor, put back two buttons, acquire one more dc motor and one more servo.